 One of the best things about this section of Wyangala Dam State Park are the many 4WD tracks and fire trails that you can explore along.
 One of my favourites is a track that takes you up to a look out where you can see right out across the dam to another camping area called Grabine which is on the eastern side of the dam and can be accessed through the small town of Bigga.
 No matter where you go in the park the views are always amazing.

-If you are camping in the Park anywhere, please be aware of the fire restrictions in place at the time.
-As you can see from the photo it is very dry there at the moment.
+If you are camping in the Park anywhere, please be aware of the fire restrictions in place at the time and take your rubbish with you when you leave.

 If you don’t want to stay at Wyangala Dam, visitors can gain access to the Main Park on a day pass.
 This is valid until 10pm when all day visitors must leave the park.
-Outside the park the small village of Wyangala Dam offers picnic areas or you can get a basic meal at the Wyangala Dam Country Club.
+Outside the park the small village of Wyangala Dam offers picnic areas.